-Each school building shall conduct three tornado drills during the school year.
-The first drill will occur as early in the year as possible and the last two drills being conducted in the first two weeks of March.
-Tornado drills will be conducted with a long blast on an air horn.
+Tornado drills will be conducted according to state guidelines and scheduled by the principal Tornado drills will be conducted with a long blast on an air horn.
 Students will go to the areas designated in the tornado alert plan.
 Teachers should review these plans with students at the beginning of the year and periodically thereafter.
 It is the duty of each teacher to insure that all students know where to go in case of a tornado.